emil-apps/win32-resource-extract/README.md

 4. Open a command prompt in the folder containing the extract.exe file and the resource you want to extract.
 5. Run the command `extract.exe <file_name_here>` to extract all resources.
 6. Finished!

+## For Developers
+Compiled using Visual Studio 2017 15.9.70 @ Windows Vista x64